The ZX&-calculus: A complete graphical calculus for classical circuits using spiders: Categorical quantum mechanics and completely positive maps

 \section{Categorical quantum mechanics and completely positive maps}

 The $\sf CPM$ construction gives a notion of quantum channels for any $\dag$-compact closed category \cite{selinger2007dagger}.
 The \dag-Frobenius algebras in the base category induce idempotents in $\sf CPM$ corresponding to decohering quantum channels.
-By splitting these idempotents one obtains the $\CP^*$ construction of \cite{coecke2016categories}: yielding classical channels between finite dimensional $C^*$-algebras when applied to $\FHilb$.
-However, both the $\sf CPM$ construction and the $\CP^*$ construction can not be applied to $\Hilb$ in general because unlike $\FHilb$, it is not compact closed.
-The $\CP^\infty$ construction \cite{coecke2016pictures} generalizes the $\sf CPM$ construction to (non compact closed) $\dag$-symmetric monoidal categories, by unbending the cups/caps and, identifying two Kraus super-maps when they act the same on all positive test maps: recovering the usual notion of purely quantum channels.
+By considering the full subcategory of the Karoubi envelope whose objects are such idempotents one obtains the $\STOCH$ construction of \cite{coecke2016categories}: yielding classical channels between finite dimensional $C^*$-algebras when applied to $\FHilb$.
+However, the $\sf CPM$ construction can not be applied to $\Hilb$ in general because unlike $\FHilb$, it is not compact closed.
+The $\CP^\infty$ construction \cite{coecke2016pictures} generalizes the $\sf CPM$ construction to (non compact closed) $\dag$-symmetric monoidal categories, by unbending the cups/caps and, identifying two super-maps when they act the same on all positive test maps: recovering the usual notion of purely quantum channels.

-To generalize the $\CP^*$ construction to \dag-semi-Frobenius algebras, one must combine the $\CP^*$ and $\CP^\infty$ constructions, as the compact closed structure is no longer taken for granted.
-We show that by applying the $\CP^\infty$ construction to a discrete inverse category and the splitting the decoherence maps induced by the \dag-semi-Frobenius algebras on every objects is the same as applying the Cartesian completion.\footnote{Although, composition of the ${\sf CP}^\infty$ construction applied to a discrete inverse category is not obviously well-defined unless the base category embeds in a compact closed category}.
+To generalize the $\STOCH$ construction to \dag-semi-Frobenius algebras, one must combine the $\STOCH$ and $\CP^\infty$ constructions, as the compact closed structure is no longer taken for granted.
+We show that the Cartesian completion is the same as first applying a modified version of the $\CP^\infty$ construction (without quantifying over all test maps, as seen in Figure \ref{fig:kraus}) to a discrete inverse category and then taking the full subcategory of the Karoubi envelope whose objects are the decoherence maps \footnote{Although, composition in this version of the ${\sf CP}^\infty$ construction, without universally quantifying over test maps, when applied to a discrete inverse category is not obviously well-defined unless the base category embeds in a compact closed category.}.
 The following Lemma is needed to prove this fact:

 \begin{lemma} Given two parallel maps $X\xrightarrow{f,g} Y\otimes Z$ in a discrete inverse category: